jonaslu/iamjonas/src/posts/2022/03/falsify-yourself.md

 ---
-title: Falsify yourself
+title: "Falsify yourself"
 date: 2022-03-10
-summary: You've solved it!
+summary: "You've solved it!
 Until someone asks a simple question and you're stunned.
 Why didn't I think of that?
 Because you're hardwired not to see holes in your own solutions.
-Let's fix that.
+Let's fix that"
 ---

 I had been brought in to replace an old component that ran its own database to use the existing database instead.
 I read and looked at code, scratched my head, cursed and whiteboarded for a long time.
 Eventually I came up with a pretty nice solution.
 According to me.

 I told the person I shared office with that it's done!
 I drew boxes with arrows on the whiteboard and waited for an applause.
 "Wait - let me get the rest of the team" the reply came back.
 The rest of the team walked into the room, took a quick glance at the whiteboard and started tearing the solution to pieces.